 Flaxseeds, otherwise known as linseeds, contain lignans which are a type of phytoestrogen.
 Flaxseed can be used to add nutrients to bread, salad, cereal or smoothies amongst other things and therefore can be a simple and effective way of ensuring you are eating plenty of estrogen boosting foods.

 Soybeans, otherwise known as edamame, are known to be one of the best sources of phytoestrogens and therefore are one of the most effective estrogen boosting foods available.
-Edamame make an excellent snack and are a convenient and delicious way to eat estrogen rich food.
+Edamame makes an excellent snack and is a convenient and delicious way to eat estrogen rich food.

 Often used as a dip or spread, hummus is made from chickpeas and contains 993mcg of phytoestrogens per 100g making it a great choice.
 It’s ideal for snacking on with vegetables and provides a healthy and balanced way to add more phytoestrogens into your diet.